icon to open the header menu

 Formal organization

-Software architecture emerged as a consequence of the structured revolution ( Dijkstra, 1972) , which was concerned more with the higher-level organization of code in order to ensure the quality of the software produced.
+Software architecture emerged as a consequence of the structured revolution ( author, year) , which was concerned more with the higher-level organization of code in order to ensure the quality of the software produced.
 Such an assurance was suggested by Dijkstra in two ways: by ensuring the provability of programs in a rigorously mathematic approach, and by ensuring that programs remained as readable as possible for the programmers.
 Structure, complementing syntax, has therefore been an essential component of the intelligibility of software since the 1970s.
 It is only in the late 1990s that software architecture has been recognized as a distinct discipline, and completely separated from the actual act of programming.

 When Mary Shaw and David Garland publish their 1996 book Software architecture : perspectives on an emerging discipline , they mark the beginning of a trend of so-called architectural practices within the field of software development.
 These two fields overlap on the topic of structure.
 Through rigorous, high-level formal organization, the idea was to bring in a more normative approach to writing code, in the hope that this structure would support correctness and efficiency.
 Building on this need for structure, software architecture has thus developed into an approach to software patterns, modelling and documentation, through the overall processes, communications, inputs and outputs of a system can be formally described and verified.